THE THROUGH LINE

 Workshop Requirements for Accepted Writers

-– 10 double-spaced pages in standard format (12-point font, one-inch margins) — or up to 3,000 words — from anywhere in your manuscript.
+– 10 double-spaced in standard format (12-point font, one-inch margins) — or up to 3,000 words maximum — from anywhere in your manuscript.
 Choose the pages that feel most alive to you, or the pages that trouble you most.
+Or write new scenes just for this workshop.
 Whatever feels right to you.

 – A brief but clear synopsis or description of your project (no more than 1000 words) — that addresses where the memoir begins and ends (the main narrative time frame), what exactly happens in the memoir (the main events), and what you think it is really about.
 I can help you with this once you are accepted, so, do not let it intimidate you.
 Just do your best to answer the above questions.

-– A Scene List – this is a list of key scenes in your memoir, in the order in which those scenes appear, with a 2-3 sentence description of what happens in each scene
+– A Scene List – this is a list of key scenes that are in your memoir or that you think would belong to your memoir, in the order in which you think those scenes will appear, with a 2-3 sentence description of what happens in each scene

 – A clear Through Line statement of aboutness—this is your best current attempt at your through line.
 This will be your first piece of homework, and it will be deliberately imperfect.
 I will provide at least two frameworks for you to play with in creating this statement, and we will use these statements on Thursday evening as our opening material.